larelgit/larelgit/README.md

 ### 🎮 Aspiring Tech QA & Game Developer | CS Student @ Vistula

 I am a Computer Science student based in Warsaw, Poland, with a strong passion for the gaming industry.
-My focus is on **Quality Assurance Automation**, tool development, and game mechanics.
-I love building scripts that optimize routine tasks and exploring how complex game systems work under the hood.

 ---